koopuluri/xnote-web/README.md

 # What is Xnote?

 Xnote is a tool that allows groups to read and discuss articles via annotations.
 The project can be viewed at www.xnote.io.
-Xnote is built using MongoDB, Express React and NodeJS among other libraries (discussed later).
+Xnote is built using MongoDB, Express, React and NodeJS among other libraries (discussed later).
 The code is divided into two portions, the back end mostly present in routes.js, server.js, passport.js and DB.js and the front end which is in the reacts folder.
-The front end is further divided into 4 components each of which contains the code for one page of xnote.
+The front end is further divided into 4 components each corresponding to a single page in the application.
 The following sections describe each of these sections briefly.

 # What you need to build your own Xnote